 Credit Risk Management Policies and Procedures: Credit risk management needs to be a robust process that enables Banks to proactively manage loan portfolio in order to minimize losses and earn an acceptable level of return for Shareholders.
 Central to this is a comprehensive IT system, which should have ability to capture all key customer data, risk management and transaction information.
 Jamuna Bank Ltd. already has real time on-line Banking system which enables to capture all key customer data.
-Given the fast changing dynamic global economy and the increasing pressure of globalization, liberalization, consolidation and disintermediation, it is essential that Banks have robust Credit risk management polices and procedures that are sensitive and responsive to these changes.
+Given the fast changing dynamic global economy and the increasing pressure of globalization, liberalization, consolidation and disintermediation, it is essential that Banks have robust Credit risk management policies and procedures that are sensitive and responsive to these changes.

 Jamuna Bank Limited being a progressive and dynamic private sector Bank formulated its own Credit Policy Guidelines to efficiently and professionally manage risks arising out of its Credit operation.
 The Credit Policy Guidelines was initially approved by the Board of Directors in its 59th meeting held on 08.01.2006.
+Lastly it was reviewed by the Board of Directors of the Bank in its 305th meeting held on April 24, 2017.
 As per Credit Risk Management Guidelines of Bangladesh Bank, the credit policy of JBL has been refined from time to time.